Linx-ESP/auto-compress-roms/README.md

 ### Notes

+- `fatal: [localhost]: FAILED! => {"changed": false, "module_stderr": "sudo: a password is required\n", "module_stdout": "", "msg": "MODULE FAILURE\nSee stdout/stderr for the exact error", "rc": 1}`
+  - Do any other sudo command so it asks you for the password (sudo apt update for example).
+Will look how to fix it.
 - `Failed to detect file type of`
   - This is not a problem.
 Unp (unpack) will output this for each file that is not a .zip/.tar/.rar/...
 - Multidisc games